-SILVER SPRING, MARCH 23, 2018— In support of the United Nations Sustainable Development Goals and the 2030 Agenda for Sustainable Development, UNITAR and Trees for the Future (TREES) subscribed a Memorandum of Understanding which will serve as a cooperative framework to develop and implement training activities.
-Plans for an initial collaboration are already underway and set to take place at the United Nations Headquarters in New York this coming June.
+SILVER SPRING, MARCH 23, 2018— Firstly, this announcement is in support of the United Nations Sustainable Development Goals and the 2030 Agenda for Sustainable Development.
+So, UNITAR and Trees for the Future (TREES) subscribed a Memorandum of Understanding (MOU).
+An MOU will serve as a cooperative framework to develop and implement training activities.
+In addition, plans for an initial collaboration are already underway.
+They are set to take place at the United Nations Headquarters in New York this coming June.

-The training session Ending Poverty, Hunger & Deforestation will be open to all UN members and special guests.
-TREES will share knowledge and experience in the implementation of the Forest Garden Approach and how to overcome challenges in diversifying smallholder farming systems.
+As well, the training session Ending Poverty, Hunger & Deforestation.
+Also, it will be open to all UN members and special guests.
+Furthermore, TREES will share knowledge and experience in the implementation of the Forest Garden Approach.
+They learn how to overcome challenges in diversifying smallholder farming systems.

 Source: Trees for the Future

-Trees for the Future (TREES) is an international development non profit that meets a triple bottom line: poverty alleviation, hunger eradication, and healing the environment.
-Through our Forest Garden Approach we train farmers to plant and manage Forest Gardens that sustainably feed families and raise their incomes by 400 percent.
-We receive donations to implement our work in areas where we can have the greatest impact.
+Firstly, Trees for the Future (TREES) is an international development non profit that meets a triple bottom line.
+Theirs is poverty alleviation, hunger eradication, and healing the environment.
+Through our Forest Garden Approach we train farmers to plant and manage Forest Gardens.
+These gardens sustainably feed families and raise their incomes by 400 percent.
+They receive donations to implement their work in areas to have the greatest impact.
 Since 1989, TREES has planted nearly 150 million trees.
-Learn more at trees.org.
+Finally, to Learn more at trees.org.

-The United Nations Institute for Training and Research (UNITAR) is an autonomous UN body established in 1963 as a dedicated training arm of the United Nations System, and has the mandate to enhance the effectiveness of the UN through diplomatic training, and to increase the impact of national actions through public awareness-raising, education and training of public policy officials
+In conclusion, the United Nations Institute for Training and Research (UNITAR) is an autonomous UN body.
+It’s established in 1963 as a dedicated training arm of the United Nations System.
+To enhance the effectiveness of the UN through diplomatic training.
+Also and to increase the impact of national actions through public awareness-raising.
+That’s through education and training of public policy officials.

 This site is protected by wp-copyrightpro.com